 The Company's Investment Policy, established and amended from time to time by the Board, provides direction concerning investment portfolio matters to the Manager.
 D. Greg Eckel, the Portfolio Manager for CGI, is responsible for the day-to-day management of the Company's portfolio, pursuant to policies, guidelines and constraints set out in the Investment Policy.
 Greg Eckel is a CFA charterholder and a CPA, CGA.
 He joined MMA in 1989, progressing through various financial and analytical roles resulting in his appointment as a full-time member of the investment team in the mid-1990s.
-Michael A. Smedley, who joined the Manager in 1987, is its Chief Investment Officer.
-In this role, Mr. Smedley provides interpretation and high-level guidance concerning portfolio matters for the Manager and in particular, with those applicable to CGI.
-He has been employed in the investment industry for over 30 years working with Canadian and U.S. investment firms in Canada, Hong Kong and London.
+Greg was appointed as a Director of the Manager effective January 2024.